Tychonoffication with an application

 Summary

 In this post, I show how to turn any topological space into a Tychonoff space (which meets a certain universal property).
-This construction has a neat application in the theory of spaces of real continuous functions equipped with the topology of pointwise convergence, known as $C_p$-theory, namely: Given space $X$ there is a Tychonoff space $X'$ such that $C_p(X)$ and $C_p(X')$ are isomorphic (homeomorphic and holomorphic).
+This construction has a neat application in the theory of spaces of real continuous functions equipped with the topology of pointwise convergence, known as -theory, namely: Given space there is a Tychonoff space such that and are isomorphic (homeomorphic and holomorphic).

 Context